 a.
 Brief description - The research project utilizes a unique biomass-to-ethanol conversion process compared to the standard corn starch fermentation.
-Biomass is combusted in a gasifier under conditions of controlled oxygen supply where all of the components (cellulose, hemicellulose, and lignin) are pyrolized to a gas known as synthesis gas (carbon monoxide, carbon dioxide, and hydrogen).
+Biomass is combusted in a gasifier under conditions of controlled oxygen supply where all of the components (cellulose, hemicellulose, and lignin) are pyrolized to a gas known as synthesis gas (carbon monoxide, carbon dioxide, and hydrogen) or syngas.
 The syngas then flows through a cleaning and cooling sysem, and is subsequently directed to a bioreactor where it is microbially catalyzed to a mixture of ethanol, inert gases, water, and other potentially useful products such as acetic acid.
 From the bioreactor, the mixture is further processed to separate and recover the essential products, especially ethanol, which is then distilled into a fuel grade product.
 Since the total biomass, including lignin, is utilized in the bioconversion process, ethanol yield could be increased by more than 20 percent over standard fermentation processes.
 This project will address the critical research and education needs from the production of biomass to the production of ethanol, which are important in moving our bioconversion process to commercialization.
-Recent funding through the Department of

-Transportation and the President's emphasis on conversion of switchgrass to ethanol has boosted interest in developing bio-conversion processes.
+Recent funding through the Department of Transportation and the President's emphasis on conversion of switchgrass to ethanol has boosted interest in developing bio-conversion processes.
 The Sun Grant Initiative and the five regional centers in the U.S. have also gained visibility in moving forward with alternative fuels and energy sources.
-Oklahoma State University is designed as the regional center for the southern region and will be working the surrounding states in research and extension activities to promote alternative fuel sources.
+Oklahoma State University is designated as the regional center for the eight-state South Central region and will be working the surrounding states in research and extension activities to promote alternative fuel sources.
+The addition of additional scientists in the Biosystems and Agricultural Engineering Department has led to additional research on sugar fermentation from sweet sorghum as an ethanol source, and enzymatic hydrolysis conversion technology.

 - b.
-Impact While the development of this new technology is awaiting proof of concept with building a pilot plant then moving the technology to commercialization, the potential economic impact to farmers in rural America will be significant.
-In addition to stimulating the rural economic, placing highly erodible land into grass will abate erosion and improve the water quality in streams, rivers, and lakes. - c.
+Impact While the development of this new technology is awaiting proof of concept with building a pilot plant and then moving the technology to commercialization, the potential economic impact to farmers in rural America could be significant.
+In addition to stimulating the rural economic, placing highly erodible land into perennial biomass crops such as grasses will abate erosion and improve the water quality in streams, rivers, and lakes. - c.
 Source of Funds Hatch, Special Research Initiatives, State Appropriated Funds - d.
 Scope of Impact Multi-State Research with: MS

 Input for OAES research is received from numerous sources.
 Research Scientists, extension personnel, and administrators meet with commodity groups and other groups such as advisory committees for the counties as well as industry groups.
-These discussions promoted the research idea to seek an alternate bioenergy source to assist the petroleum industry in supplying a supplement to our current energy source.
+The Sun Grant Initiative meets regularly with a U.S. Department of Transportation advisory group which has representation from USDA, EPA, and DOE.
+These discussions promoted the research idea to seek an alternate bio-energy source to assist the petroleum industry in supplying a supplement to our current energy source.
 Corn is not an option for Oklahoma in most areas due drought stress, thus an alternate fuel source such as switchgrass was chosen with the help and input from stakeholders as a crop that could be produced in thin highly erodible soils in the uplands as well as in the more productive soils of the lowlands.
 Switchgrass is now used for the model for the gasification process.